jg-digital-media/jgdm_snooker_scorer/readme.md

   + `COMPLETED: 17-06-2025` Check that the player is shooting for a red ball or a colour ball.
   + `COMPLETED: 17-06-2025` The opposite player is awarded 4 penalty points - no effect in the current or highest break.
   + `COMPLETED: 17-06-2025` Play switches to the opponent who will shoot for the next red.
-  + `TODO:` BUG: Foul button on the colour sequence reverts play to 27 points and back to yellow ball (Player 1)

 + `COMPLETED: 17-06-2025` Implement the "FOUL+MISS" button for player 1.
   + `COMPLETED: 17-06-2025` Add event listener for `#pot---foulmiss--one`